 Institutional capacity-building to support sustainability, including staffing capacity to pursue federal grants for green programs and capacity for communication and outreach that will engage residents and businesses in the voluntary measures recommended in the CESMP.

-Adaptive Management: Implementation of the CESMP will be dynamic effort that will require taking an Adaptive Management approach of continuous data collection, analysis, and reassessment.
+Adaptive Management: Implementation of the CESMP will be a dynamic effort that will require taking an Adaptive Management approach of continuous data collection, analysis, and reassessment.
 Adaptive Management is an intentional and iterative approach designed for decision making in situations characterized by volatility (rapid change), uncertainty, complexity, and ambiguity.
 The County intends implement the CESMP through a process similar to the one employed by the Chesapeake Bay Program, shown in Figure 3 below, to making decisions and adjustments in response to rapidly evolving technologies, policies, strategies, and funding opportunities.
 Note that stakeholder input is a continuous element of the process.